Every year, many hot tubs are discarded because of

 The control system also includes a heater, with pressure sensor or flow switch and hi-limit switch to protect it, as well as

 a thermostat and temperature sensor for regulating the water heating.
-The control system must be provided with GFCI protection for safety, either via the electrical service, or on board built-in.
+The control system must be provided with GFCI protection for safety.
 Refer to the links above for a general understanding of how a spa control system works and how it is wired.

 The Two Types of Spa Controls: Air & Digital